 - If hardware fails, it will fail with all backups and you won’t have a way to restore your site

-– If hacker comes in, he receives access to everything.
-And then attacker can easily infect or delete the backup copies as well as the live site.
+- If a hacker comes in, he receives access to everything.
+And then an attacker can easily infect or delete the backup copies as well as the live site.
 The rest is history…)

 Security solution by ITsyndicate

 The things highlighted above are basic and are common for the majority of cases.
 But don’t consider the above as a full list of actions that will cover all possible exposures of your server.
-Ignoring basic application side security approaches described few paragraphs above, like basic updates of the plugins and software, leads to nothing but repeats of the hacks or intrusions.
+Ignoring basic application-side security approaches described a few paragraphs above, like basic updates of the plugins and software, leads to nothing but repeats of the hacks or intrusions.

-We’ve already told you enough about the possible methods to break in server and described how you can deal with it.
+We’ve already told you enough about the possible methods to break into the server and described how you can deal with it.
 If you think that your website or server is not secured or you’ve already noticed some suspicious activity, then you should definitely think about the above security measures.